Bank-Builder/temporal_journey/deployment-demo/README.md

 - https://www.sars.gov.za/TaxTypes/TT/How-Submit/Annual-Return/Pages/Universal-Branch-Codes.aspx

 # TODOs
-1) :question: **TODO** Is it an issue that sequence values are not replicated to destination? https://pgdash.io/blog/postgres-replication-gotchas.html (see Sequences section)
+- **TODO** Is it an issue that sequence values are not replicated to destination? https://pgdash.io/blog/postgres-replication-gotchas.html (see Sequences section)
   - current thinking :thinking:: not a problem as data never inserted on canonical
   - for backup & then restore's a step for brining the sequence values up-to-date is better placed

-2) :question: **TODO** should we not migrate destination then source?
+- **TODO** Should we migrate destination first, then source?
-  - :thinking: reasons why replication will always continue if dest up-to-date (hence thinking get dest correct 1st)
+  - :thinking: Why should we be checking this, replication will always continue correctly even if destination is not up-to-date (logical replication will correctly sort this out)
-  - if columns are added to sourif columns are added to source & not dest, auditing continues however that column is not audited (will only be audited from the point when adding to _history)ce & not dest, auditing continues however that column is not audited (will only be audited from the point when adding to _history)
+  - _HOWEVER::_ when looking at the `temporal_tables`:  if a column is added to the original table but not to the history table
-  - when migration src first, if applications are still running to DB:: there could be case that it write new to src & not destination
+    `The new column will be ignored, meaning that the updated row is transferred to the history table, but without the value of the new column.
+This means that you will lose that specific data.`

-  --  In order for temporal_tables to continue to work properly the same migrations should be applied to the history table -- if a column is added to the original table but not to the history table? new column will be ignore, meaning that the updated row is transferred to the history table,
+  - if the ms's continue to run whilst migration is taking:
-    but without the value of the new column.
-This means that you will lose that specific data.
+    - there is a slight chance of data lost in audit tables for this extra column (in the time between source and then history table being updated)
-  -- **Beware that temporal_tables won't raise an error**
+    - i.e.: it will only be audited from the point when adding to _history